juliusregalado/Chef-s-Diary-Project-02/README.md

 ## Wireframes
 Please refer to img/wireframes directory.
 ## User Stories
-- Users should be able to register and login.
 - Users will be able to create recipes.
-- Users will have their saved recipes on account available.
+- Users should be able to create and browse recipes by categories
 - Users will have the option to update and/or delete.
 - Users should have the option for a recipe search from 3rd party API.
 ## Phases of Completion